0x326/miami-university-senior-capstone-project/packages/api-interfaces/README.md

 )
 ```

--   /list-experiment-paths returns list of experiment **paths** (strings) at
+-   `/list-experiment-paths` returns list of experiment **paths** (strings) at
     given path that match query
-    -   You could use this in combination with /get-experiment to fetch
+    -   You could use this in combination with `/get-experiment` to fetch
         a particular experiment
-    -   This might be preferable to /list-experiments in some cases
+    -   This might be preferable to `/list-experiments` in some cases
     -   If you want all experiments at the given path, use empty strings
-        and don\'t provide dates
+        and don't provide dates
     -   Query: stringified json object
 ```typescript
 JSON.stringify(